bvavra/MIDI_Accordion/midi-playback.md

 Arduino communicates with the PC over a Serial port, but we want to communicate using MIDI.
 We need a way to convert the serial output into something the PC understands to be a MIDI port.
 There are two ways to solve this problem, and both have theri pros and cons:

-1. [Create a MIDI port on the Arduino](https://www.arduino.cc/en/Tutorial/Midi) - this allows you to plug the Arduino into the computer with a [MIDI-to-USB cable](https://www.amazon.com/USB-MIDI-Converter-Keyboard-Window/dp/B0047AVN3M)
+1. [Create a MIDI port on the Arduino](https://www.arduino.cc/en/Tutorial/Midi) - this allows you to plug the Arduino into the computer with a [MIDI-to-USB cable](https://www.amazon.com/USB-MIDI-Converter-Keyboard-Window/dp/B0047AVN3M).
     - Pros:
 	    - Computers instantly recognize the Arduino as a MIDI device - no virtual MIDI software required (which means less to setup before playing and less latency).
 	- Cons:
-	    - No wireless option: you're tethered to the computer
+	    - No wireless option: you're tethered to the computer.
 2. Use Serial to MIDI conversion software to send Serial data coming from the Arduino to a virtual MIDI port.
     - Pros:
 	    - Works with any incoming serial data from any source (USB, Bluetooth, WiFi, etc.).